What You Need to Know About Marketing Automation | SMB Compass

 Marketing automation also allows you to prioritize your leads according to their likelihood of being converted into customers.
 Analytic tools can examine the lead and gauge how much a company can possibly expect to get from it.
 This allows business owners and their staff to focus their efforts on the most promising leads, as opposed to wasting time on those that have little chance of converting.

-What Makes a Good Marketing Automation Tool?
+What Makes a Good Marketing Automation Tool for small businesses?

 With so many marketing automation tools available out there, how can you know which one best suits your company?
 There is no one-size-fits-all when it comes to marketing tools, so it’s imperative that you do your research to find the right ones for you.